e3krisztian/pyrene/README-PYPI.md

 Internals
 =========

-The network configuration is persisted in the file `~/.pyrene`, which can be thought of as a combined `~/.pypirc` and `~/.pip/pip.conf`.
+The network configuration is persisted in the file `~/.pyrene` (including passwords in plain text), which can be thought of as a combined `~/.pypirc` and `~/.pip/pip.conf`.

 All operations are delegated to external tools (not to reinvent the `eggs`):